Homo erectus reached East Asia 1.7 million years ago — 600,000 years earlier than we thought

 The new data obtained by the team of anthropologists suggest that our prehistoric hominin ancestors spread across Asia earlier and more rapidly.

-“By using a combination of H. erectus fossils from Yunxian and burial dating data, we were able to reconstruct a fairly reliable timeline for the appearance of these hominins in East Asia,” said Professor Be.
+“By combining H. erectus fossils from Yunxian with burial-dating data, we were able to reconstruct a fairly reliable timeline for the appearance of these hominins in East Asia,” said Professor Be.

 During the study, scientists assessed radioactive forms of aluminum and beryllium in the sediment layers where the fossils were found.
-This allowed them to determine the timing of their burial, as reported by Independent.
+This allowed them to determine the timing of the fossils’ burial, as reported by Independent.

-“By considering the decay rates of aluminum and beryllium and comparing the ratios of the two types of atoms remaining in the sediment samples surrounding the fossil, researchers can calculate how long ago it was buried,” explained Hua Tu, a co-author of the study.
+“By considering the decay rates of aluminum and beryllium and comparing the ratios of the two isotopes remaining in the sediment samples surrounding the fossil, researchers can calculate how long ago it was buried,” explained Hua Tu, a co-author of the study.

-As the researchers noted, while radiocarbon dating helps trace the age of samples up to 50,000 years, the radioactive method allows for precise dating of materials that are up to five million years old.
+Radiocarbon dating helps trace ages up to 50,000 years, while this radioactive method allows precise dating of materials up to five million years old.

 “These results challenge established assumptions about when the earliest hominins migrated from Africa to Asia,” said Professor Be.

-The authors of the study expressed that they still have questions about “when and where Homo erectus first appeared, and whether they could have been among the first inhabitants of some of these places in China and other countries.”
+The authors said they still have questions about when and where Homo erectus first appeared, and whether they could have been among the first inhabitants of parts of China and other countries.

 The findings from this new work by anthropologists were published in the journal Science Advances.